ondrajz/go-callvis/README.md

 Do you want to contribute to the project?
 - Fork the repository and open a pull request.
 [Here](https://github.com/TrueFurby/go-callvis/projects/1) you can find TODO features.

-### Known Issues

-Each execution takes a lot of time, because currently:
-- the call graph is always generated for the entire program
-- there is yet no caching of call graph data

 ---